-Cybercriminals have recognized humans as the weakest link in the cybersecurity chain, and they’re using social engineering as their tool of choice to obtain privileged user credentials including phishing, baiting, man-in-the-middle, and tailgating.
-Once inside your network, hackers and attackers can go undetected as an insider with advanced privileges – giving them plenty of time to extract data across your network.
+Cybercriminals have recognized humans as the weakest link in the cybersecurity chain, and they’re using social engineering as their tool of choice to obtain credentials for privileged user accounts including tactics like phishing, baiting, man-in-the-middle, and tailgating.
+Once inside your network, hackers and attackers can go undetected as an insider with advanced privileges — giving them plenty of time to extract data across your network.

-Oftentimes, privileged users aren’t audited at the depth that would allow employers to raise suspicion of activity.
-This leaves intruders using these accounts free to pilfer organizations information and resources.
+Oftentimes, privileged user accounts aren’t audited at the depth that would allow employers to raise suspicion of activity.
+This leaves intruders using these accounts free to pilfer organizations for information and resources.
 Powerful tools have been developed to combat this problem, and companies are adopting the technology to monitor behavior and secure their sensitive data.

 Look at Past Behavior to Predict Future Behavior

-When it comes to identifying and thwarting compromised privileged user credentials, a powerful combination of technologies should be implemented to save time and resources.
+When it comes to identifying and thwarting compromised credentials for privileged user accounts, a powerful combination of technologies should be implemented to save time and resources.
 Organizations can use monitoring technology to spot anomalies in user behavior.

 What’s powerful about proactive monitoring is the use of behavioral analytics.
 Behavioral analytics tracks users’ past behavior to predict future behavior; giving organizations more accurate insight into users’ activity.
 In addition to monitoring exports and employee activity, these technologies look for deviations in user behavior such as time of login, disparities in geo location, and access of internal systems.